Morswin19/vue_currency_app/README.md

 - if you change anything - app shows data from local storage
 - if you don't change - app will shows 3 popular currencies again
-- if you remove remove all currencies - app will also shows 3 popular currencie again, i assume, that you have at least one favurite currency :)
+- if you remove all currencies - app will also shows 3 popular currencies again.
+I assume, that you have at least one favourite currency :)
-  Have fun :)
+- Have fun :)

+## Where to watch

+To watch this site, please visit: https://vuecurrencyapp.netlify.app/

+## Contact

+Feel free to contact me: piotr.kalman85@gmail.com